stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

 ## :broom: Data cleaning
 - Change the text format to number format for columns that are numeric
-- Removal of id produto (product id) number 239 because there isn't values of preço (price), custo (cost) and categoria (category), probably it is a mistake
+- Removal of id produto (product id) number 239, because there isn't values of preço (price), custo (cost) and categoria (category), probably it is a mistake

 ## :bar_chart: Data analysis and Dashboard
-There was some columns that had to be imported to make some measures:
+There are some columns that had to be imported to make some measures:

 The price product is imported from the 'iii_semana produtos'[PREÇO] to 'iii_semana produtos'[Price product] using the following formula:

 Price product = LOOKUPVALUE( 'iii_semana produtos'[PREÇO], 'iii_semana produtos'[ID Produto],  'iii_semana itens_pedido'[ID Produto])

-Other columns were created in iii_semana itens_pedido table :
+Other columns are created in iii_semana itens_pedido table :

 Partial revenue = 'iii_semana itens_pedido'[Price product] * 'iii_semana itens_pedido'[Quantidade_Vendida]